Table of Contents

 Eastern Europe: The Industrial Heartland of Two Wars

 Eastern Europe was arguably the most contested resource theater in both wars.
 The region’s immense deposits of coal, iron ore, manganese, and potash made it indispensable for arms manufacturing and chemical production.
-Control over these resources often dictated the industrial capacity of major belligerents.
+Control over these resources often dictated the industrial capacity of major belligerents and shaped the scale and duration of the conflicts.

 The Ruhr and Silesia: Coal and Steel Basins